ovotech/circleci-orbs/README.md

 * An `orb_version.txt` file may exist in an orb directory containing the version of the orb.
 (A new version is only published when the version changes)

+* An entry in [CODEOWNERS](./.github/CODEOWNERS) indicating which team maintains the orb - they will be responsible for reviewing any changes to the orb.

+* The orb will need to be added to the list published by Circle at the bottom of the [Circle config](./.circleci/config.yml)

 ## Published Orbs